Rates of ReactionIntroduction

 The Dance of Dynamic Balance

 This introduction covers The Dance of Dynamic Balance within Equilibrium (HT) for GCSE Chemistry.
-Revise Equilibrium (HT) in Rates of Reaction for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 1 of 13 in this topic.
+Revise Equilibrium (HT) in Rates of Reaction for GCSE Chemistry with 23 exam-style questions and 18 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 1 of 14 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position